 We Will Remember Them is available on the High Street at Studio 4, and Tashinga.
 Price £8.99 a copy.
 It is also available (+ postage and packing) from Keith Fry, Treasurer (click here for contact details).

-The first print run sold out within weeks and a reprint has now been completed.
+The first print run sold out within weeks and a reprint was run.
 All profits will go to the Royal British Legion - £600 has so far been donated.

 “The Changing Face of Bishop’s Waltham” by Alan Inder

 This is the fully revised and updated edition of Alan Inder’s highly popular 2011 book of the same name.
 It is over 100 pages long, in A4 landscape style, and is packed with ‘before and after’ photographs and text explaining the changes that have taken place in Bishop’s Waltham over the past 150 years and particularly the last four decades.

 Published in 2017 it is available at Bishop’s Waltham Museum (when it is open).
 Price: £16.00.
 It is also available to bona fide members of the Society at a 25% discount (for £12.00 + p&p) through Keith Fry, our Treasurer (click here for contact details).